Lessons From the Master Who Stopped Coming

 Up until a week ago I didn’t know we even had a master.

 Naturally my teacher had learned it from somebody, but that was always in an abstract kind of way.
-The Master was always a name spoke in reverence, or when sharing something specific I was that this is the way the Master did it.

 Now he was arriving.